ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

    then recurse to its subtree by executing this algorithm with: the given log entry's left child, the given left timestamp, and the timestamp of the given log entry.
-4. If the given log entry has a right child, then recurse to its right subtree by executing this algorithm with: the given log entry's right child, the timestamp of the given log entry, and the given right timestamp.
+4. If the given log entry has a right child, then recurse to its subtree by executing this algorithm with: the given log entry's right child, the timestamp of the given log entry, and the given right timestamp.

 The algorithm is initialized with these parameters: the root node in the